 - If you do not yet own your property fully, your financer may request you purchase vacant land insurance.

-- If your property has existing structures (barns, sheds nonresidential structures), The American Hunting Lease Association’s policy does not exclude them.
+- Or if your property has existing structures (barns, sheds nonresidential structures), The American Hunting Lease Association’s policy does not exclude them.

-- If you also have a hunting lease agreement for your land, Hunting Lease Insurance is vital.
+- Also, you also have a hunting lease agreement for your land, Hunting Lease Insurance is vital.

 What is Vacant Land Insurance?

-Vacant Land Insurance is a separate, supplemental property liability coverage apart from Hunting Lease Insurance and Homeowner’s Insurance.
+Vacant Land Insurance is a separate, supplemental property liability coverage.
+That is apart from Hunting Lease Insurance and Homeowner’s Insurance.
 Vacant Land Insurance covers a claim of injury or property damage resulting in negligence on the part of the landowner, protecting you legally and financially in case of a lawsuit.